Die-hard Hong Kong protesters defend tactics as unity cracks

 The movement has reached a moment of reckoning after protesters occupying Hong Kong's airport last week held two mainland Chinese men captive, beating them because they believed the men were infiltrating their movement.

-Pro-democracy lawmakers and fellow demonstrators have questioned whether the operation had gone too far.
+In the aftermath, pro-democracy lawmakers and fellow demonstrators — who have stood by the hard-liners even as they took more extreme steps — questioned whether the operation had gone too far.

-It was the first crack in what has been astonishing unity across a wide range of protesters.
-It gave pause to the front-liners, though they still believe their more disruptive tactics are necessary to get the government to answer the broader movement's demands.
+It was the first crack in what has been astonishing unity across a wide range of protesters that has kept the movement going.
+It gave pause to the front-liners, who eased off the violence this past weekend, though they still believe their more disruptive tactics are necessary to get the government to answer the broader movement's demands.

 The demands grew from opposing legislation that would have allowed Hong Kong residents to be extradited for trials in mainland China's murky judicial system to pressing for democratic elections, Hong Kong leader Carrie Lam's resignation and an investigation into allegations of police brutality at the demonstrations.

-The protesters on the front lines have thrown bricks at police, trashed the legislature's chambers, blocked a major tunnel under Hong Kong's harbor and pelted police headquarters with eggs.
+The protesters on the front lines are the ones who throw bricks at police and put traffic cones over active tear gas canisters to contain the fumes.
+They have broken into and trashed the legislature's chambers, blocked a major tunnel under Hong Kong's harbor, besieged and pelted police headquarters with eggs and halted rush-hour subways by blocking the train doors from closing.

 To Lam, these are "violent rioters" bent on destroying the city's economy.
 To China's ruling Communist Party, their actions are "the first signs of terrorism."